Top Foods That Contain Inulin

 Salsify Root

 Salsify root is another member of the sunflower family that contains high levels of inulin fiber.
 This root vegetable is sometimes called the oyster plant because of its seafood taste.
-Select salsify roots at your grocer that are firm and fresh.
+Select salsify roots at your grocery store that are firm and fresh.

-Prepare salsify similar to mashed potatoes, peel and steam them thoroughly before mashing and adding cream, butter, and salt and pepper to taste.
+Prepare salsify similar to mashed potatoes, peel and steam them thoroughly before mashing and adding cream, butter, salt, and pepper to taste.
 Add this unique vegetable to your menu for an exciting twist to the starch component of your meal.

 Contributor